Trump lawyers respond to articles of impeachment: 'Constitutionally invalid'

 President Trump's legal team on Saturday issued a full-throttled defense to the articles of impeachment, refuting the substance and process of the charges while accusing House Democrats of engaging in a "dangerous attack" on the right of the American people to freely choose their president.

-"This is a brazen and unlawful attempt to overturn the results of the 2016 election and interfere with the 2020 election now just months away," said a source close to the president's legal team, reading from the expected legal filing.
+"This is a brazen and unlawful attempt to overturn the results of the 2016 election and interfere with the 2020 election -- now just months away," the legal filing said.
+"The highly partisan and reckless obsession with impeaching the president began the day he was inaugurated and continues to this day."

+"The articles of impeachment are constitutionally invalid on their face," the seven-page filing continued.

 The legal paperwork is the first formal response to the two articles of impeachment read in the Senate on Thursday for abuse of power and obstruction of Congress.